Acktarius/extension4Concealers/README.md

 you are encouraged to verify signature :
 `gpg --keyserver hkp://keyserver.ubuntu.com --search-key acktarius@protonmail.com`
 and within the folder where the 2 files are located :
-`gpg --verify extension4Concealers_v0.0.1.deb.sig`
+`gpg --verify extension4Concealers_v0.0.2.deb.sig`

-- :warning: in terminal :
+- in terminal :
-`sudo apt-get -y install gnome-tweaks`
+`cd Downloads`
-`sudo apt-get -y install gnome-shell-extension-prefs`
+`sudo apt install ./extension4Concealers_v0.0.2.deb`
-and then
+or
 - right click on the deb file select
 "Open with other Application"
 select "Software Installer"
 or within the terminal:
-`sudo dpkg -i extension4Concealers_v0.0.1.deb`

  you 'll still have to toggle the Argos switch in Extensions 9after loggin out and log back in):
  ![Screenshot from 2023-10-21 11-50-29](https://github.com/Acktarius/extension4Concealers/assets/94026250/eec18719-9dc6-4804-a056-ba4430ede89f)